-Gross profit for the three months ended October 31, 2023 decreased \$248 to \$1,979 or 14.4% of sales, compared to 16.1% of sales in the same period of the prior year.
+Gross profit for the three months ended January 31, 2024 decreased \$725 to \$1,502 or 12.6% of sales, compared to 19.1% of sales in the same period of the prior year.

-The gross margin was negatively affected by the mix of jobs and temporary efficiency loss while training new hires during the quarter.
+The gross margin was negatively affected due to job mix, a reduction in earned revenue, efficiency losses during the training of new hires and unexpected challenges necessitating additional investment in jobs costs to successfully complete certain projects.
 Rising production costs, influenced by labour market dynamics and inflation, remain a challenge.

-The Company continues to be committed to proactive cost management initiatives and exploring innovative solutions to optimize operational efficiency to safeguard and improve margins.
+The Company continues to be committed to proactive cost management initiatives and exploring innovative solutions to safeguard and improve margins including the training and development of new hires aimed at improving operational efficiencies in the long-term.